 \subsection{Energy Consumption}

-Energy utilization is one of the most important factors on which all the functions of ABS network depends and it plays a vital role for survivability, coverage and mobility control.
-UAVs are energy critical machines, therefore alternative sources of power such as mounted solar panels, stop and recharge techniques, radio frequency power sources are currently being researched and tested by deployment.
-Reference \cite{7888557} describes this aspect in further details.
-Also, energy consumption by drones is divided into two functions- drone flight with onboard processing and information transmission by mounted Long Term Evolution (LTE) base station.
+ABSs are energy critical machines, therefore alternative sources of power such as mounted solar panels, stop and recharge techniques, radio frequency power sources are currently being researched and tested by deployment\cite{7888557}.
+The energy consumption by drones is divided into two functions- drone flight with onboard processing and information transmission by mounted Long Term Evolution (LTE) base station.
 The power required for on-drone flight is higher than the transmission power.
-However, the power needed for fixed-wing aircrafts is lower than the rotary ones of the same size and payload carrying capacity but rotary wing UAVs can provide better coverage with lower hand-offs and Doppler effects due to their hovering capability at different altitudes whereas fixed-wing UAVs need to fly at velocity above a certain threshold to maintain stable fight, which causes higher Doppler and hand-offs.
+However, the power needed for fixed-wing aircraft is lower than the rotary ones of the same size and payload carrying capacity, but rotary wing drones can provide better coverage with lower hand-offs and Doppler effects due to their hovering capability at different altitudes whereas fixed-wing drones need to fly at velocity above a certain threshold to maintain stable fight, which causes higher Doppler and hand-offs.